|

 temporary if the computer's processor is busy with an intense task.
 Or, the

 computer may be caught in a logical loop.
-Restarting the computer may be the
+In that case, restarting the computer may be the

-only way to get the computer to pay attention to you again if it is in a
+only way to get the computer to pay attention to you again.

 - full format